 - Fluids through a vein (intravenous or IV)

 - Medicines to treat symptoms

-Recovery is likely with prompt medical treatment.
-Some people may have chronic liver or kidney injury.
+Recovery is likely with prompt medical treatment, except in very large overdoses.
+Some people may develop chronic liver or kidney injury.

 Advil overdose; Nuprin overdose; PediaProfen overdose; Rufen overdose; Motrin overdose